airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/inbox-faqs.md

 <summary>What does <code>visit</code> mean?</summary>

-A visit is a term used to describe a visitor that engages in a conversation with your chatbot.
+A visit is a term used to describe a visitor that engages in a conversation with your eleapi.

 </details>